frruit/frruity-blog/_posts/2021-07-04-welcome-to-jekyll.markdown

 everything begins with a problem so also this blog.

-Currently i spent some free time to learn something about trading alrogithems.
-In general I want to build up knowledge to make in future decision about the buy/sell of stocks and coins based on algorithems.
-Since to years i buy diffent assets based on my gut feeling but also sucessfully.
+Currently I spent some free time to learn something about trading alrogithems.
+In general I want to build up knowledge to make in future decisions about the buy/sell of stocks and coins based on algorithems.
+Since two years I buy diffent assets based on my gut feeling but also sucessfully.

 However, now i want to change this and use in future more decisions based on algorithems and maybe, maybe one day also automated.
-For this i have done some researches via the web and found the python framework [mementum/backtrader][backtrader-gh].
+For this I have done some researches via the web and found the python framework [mementum/backtrader][backtrader-gh].

 Why backtrader?
 ---------------

 The first observation feals really positiv.
 Close to have 7k stars, 2.1k forks and a simple getting started.
-Also what i like here is that is running localy.
+What I also like here is that it's running localy.
-To give you a impression here is the getting started code from the page where a simple SMA crossing algorithem is implemented:
+To give you a small impression about the usage here is the getting started code from the page where a simple SMA crossing algorithem is implemented:

 {% highlight python %}
 from datetime import datetime